 I wonder if…

 Although this is completely a theory, I wonder if you could route through the United States… Check out the Star Alliance route map.
 Air New Zealand has two routes that intrigue me.
 First is Rarotonga to Las Angeles.
 What if I could use up my stopover and fly business class one-way from Guam to Rarotonga for 20,000 miles.
 And then fly back to Guam via Las Angeles in economy for 12,500… and just get out of the plane?
 Is it a long shot?
-The other route is Auckland to Honolulu and get out of the plane in Hawaii.
+Something tells me the US is a more powerful pricing zone and it would price as a US ticket.
+But it could work.
+If so, the other route is Auckland to Honolulu and get out of the plane in Hawaii.
 That would be a double win as you would see Hawaii and get to book a much cheaper flight home.
 RAR-AKL-HNL-GUM for the second half of the trip?
 I actually have no idea if this would work, anyone else know?

 On a personal note, I would really love to go to Yap [instead of Guam next time] and make another trip to Fiji.
 “YAP-GUM-MNL-BKK-AKL-NAN-AKL-BKK-NRT-GUM”.
 I’d try to fly Air NZ as much as possible.
 It would be nice to make a long layover in Manilla or get out of the plane there on the way back.
 This is assuming the Hawaii route wouldn’t work.